-20 Nov Presbyopia does not have to be
+20 Nov Presbyopia and how to avoid it

 What is presbyopia?